 A career is something you decide on, plan for, maybe go to school for, engage in with purpose, perhaps even use to identify yourself.
-Meanwhile, when I was asked, “What are you?”
-I always answered dutifully , “I’m a … [whatever I was doing to make money at that moment].”
-But in my mind, I vowed never to be whatever I was doing at that moment just to make money.
+Meanwhile, whenever I was asked, “What are you?”
+I always answered dutifully , “I’m a … [whatever work I was doing to make money at that moment].”
+But in my mind, I vowed never to be whatever I was doing at that moment just to work, to have a job, to make money.
 You’ll see why, as you read on.

 * * *